Crosville Motor Services: Deregulation and split

-On 13 February 1986, the Secretary of State for Transport decided that, because of their size, the four largest NBC companies would be split, as they provided too great a competitive threat to deregulation.
+By December 1985, Crosville was operating a fleet of 841 buses and coaches across north west England and north Wales.
+On 13 February 1986, Secretary of State for Transport Nicholas Ridley decided that, because of their size, the four largest NBC companies would be split, as they provided too great a competitive threat to deregulation.
 Crosville was split into two, with the English and Welsh operations divided between two businesses.
-Ultimately, both businesses were acquired by the Drawlane Group.